TravelMapping/HighwayData/hwy_data/BRA-MG/bramg/README.md

 * LMG-606 is now MGC-479 from Serra das Araras to Chapada Gaúcha.
 * LMG-607 is now MGC-383 from Cristina to Maria da Fé.
 * LMG-608 is now MGC-479 from Chapada Gaúcha to MG-202.
+* LMG-609 is now MG-135 south of Pedro Teixeira.
 * LMG-610 may be unsigned.
 * LMG-611
 * LMG-614 [is signed as MG-61](https://www.google.com/maps/@-15.7558887,-41.33127,3a,15y,62.99h,83.9t/data=!3m6!1e1!3m4!1sM2LXbgQgP5Ys2NlgYK9YZg!2e0!7i16384!8i8192?entry=ttu)!